vogonsorg/q2dos/readme.txt

 What works?

 * VGA
+* SVGA
 * Mouse
 * Keyboard
-* SoundBlaster (set the quality to high)
+* SoundBlaster and Gravis UltraSound Family
+* CD-ROM music
+* OGG music
 * Networking (You need a packet driver)

-What may or may not work

-* CD-ROM music

 What doesn't work

-SVGA
+* Changing video modes on the fly during a game (use disconnect first).
-Modern sound cards like AC'97 or HDA
+* Modern sound cards like AC'97 or HDA
+* Loading/unloading of DLLs.
+No other game modes, but connecting to custom servers is OK.

 Follow me @
 http://virtuallyfun.superglobalmegacorp.com/